-Women’s Health Partnership is a collection of women’s health programs that offer screenings, education and training to low-income women.
+Women’s Health Partnership is a collection of health programs that offer referrals to screenings, education and training to low-income women.
 These health programs are Every Woman Counts (EWC) and Community Mammography Access Project (CMAP).

 Every Woman CountsOverview

 EWC provides free clinical breast exams, mammograms, and Pap tests to California’s underserved women.
 EWC is part of the California Department of Health Care Service’s Cancer Detection and Treatment Branch (CDTB).
-With the support of bi-cultural and bilingual community health workers, education and screenings are offered in a variety of settings, including local agencies, community centers, cultural events, and worksites.
+With the support of bi-cultural and bilingual community health workers, education and outreach activities are offered at various venues in the following languages: English, Spanish, Vietnamese, and Cantonese.

 Community Health Partnership (CHP) serves as EWC’s Regional Contractor for the central coast, which includes Monterey, San Benito, Santa Clara, and Santa Cruz Counties.Goal

 The goal of EWC is to save lives by preventing and reducing the devastating effects of cancer for Californians through education, early detection, diagnosis and treatment, and integrated preventive services, with special emphasis on the underserved.Objectives

 - To provide clinical breast exams, mammograms, and Pap tests to California’s underserved individuals

 - To provide technical assistance and training to EWC providers

 - To maintain a diverse primary care provider network for EWC patients